Find out how Cheetah Networks helps network operators gain visibility to the Quality of Experience (QoE) they deliver to people and machines

 QoE measures how the service is experienced at the edge of the network, where the customer connects.
 Although some legacy applications such as batch data transfer may not be as sensitive to QoE, others, such as real–time remote surgical procedures, are.
 For any IoT/IIoT, mission–critical and time–sensitive applications, to score well on QoE, the complete service, including connectivity from end to end, must be considered regardless of the QoS applied by the network operator(s).

 In short, QoS refers to the network parameter settings configured by service providers to deliver various service level offerings to their customers.
 QoE is a measurement of the network service delivery as experienced by the customer.
+Cheetah’s solution measures in real-time, the QoE value, as the user experiences it.

 QoS and QoE Together